NailKarimov/Interview_task_for_medium.com_testing/readme.md

-# Autotets for www.medium.com testing
+# Autotets for www.medium.com testing and simple API weather test

 Simple project for testing www.medium.com website Scripts are using several extension libraries, such as "fzaninotto" Faker library, to generate some random data.

-For Javascript testing was used "Codeception" library, with acceptance suite See table for more details: (https://codeception.com/docs/01-Introduction)
+For testing was used "Codeception" library, with acceptance suite See table for more details: (https://codeception.com/docs/01-Introduction)

+For API testing was used https://openweathermap.org/ to try simle GET weather for Riga Instead security, directly auth key was used: "92f56a137e71efef86a9bc9861c22304"

 # Table of Contents